 - on top of a fish fillet while steaming, baking or grilling

-Orange and rosewater - an unlikely combination that is fabulous!
-Add a teaspoon (or several drops, depending on strength) of rosewater to the cooked marmalade and stir before bottling.
+- Orange and rosewater: This is an unlikely combination that is fabulous!
+Add a teaspoon (or several drops, depending on the strength) of rosewater to the cooked marmalade and stir before bottling.

-- Orange and cardamon - include 5 bruised green cardamon pods for a fine Indian-chai flavor.
+Orange and cardamom: Include 5 bruised green cardamom pods for a fine Indian-chai flavor.

 What would you serve the orange vanilla compote with?